Listen to an audio file of this tool.

 Teaching is different than just telling.
 Teaching builds basic skills, grows problem-solving abilities, and sets your teen up for success.
 Teaching also involves modeling and practicing the positive behaviors you want to see, promoting skills, and preventing problems.

 - Model introductions for your teen.
 Make introductions in your community.
 Find chances in the grocery store or at the bank during regular weekly activities in which your teen accompanies you to model introductions to people.
-You may go to the same store or bank each week, but do you know the names of the employees that assist you?
-Introduce yourself and ask your teen to introduce themselves as well.
+You may go to the same store or bank each week, but you may not know the names of the employees that assist you.
+Introduce yourself and ask your teen to introduce themselves as well.5

 - Find a common interest (sports, music, art, animals).